-- Put all ingredients in a very large bowl (20-cup size) and mix until batter is stiff.
+- Put all ingredients in a very large mixing bowl and mix until batter is stiff.

-- Oil hands with corn oil and knead dough into a smooth mound.
+- Oil hands with corn oil and knead the dough into a smooth mound.
 Lightly coat the insides of the bowl with oil.

-- Cut dough into even pieces and place in the loaf pans.
+- Gently cut the dough evenly and place in prepared loaf pans.

-- Let dough rise again all day or night.
+- Let dough rise again all day or overnight.